-What happens when artificial intelligence has to make tough moral choices—say, a self-driving car that must decide whether to avoid hitting a child, even if it means plowing into an oncoming vehicle full of adults?
+What happens when artificial intelligence has to make tough moral choices—say, a self-driving car that must choose between hitting a child, or a vehicle full of adults?

 In the beginning of the movie I, Robot, a robot has to decide whom to save after two cars plunge into the water—Del Spooner (Will Smith) or a child.
 Even though Spooner screams “save her!
 Save her!” the robot rescues him because it calculates that he has a 45 percent chance of survival compared to Sarah’s 11 percent.
 The robot’s decision and its calculated approach raise an important question: would humans make the same choice?
 And which choice would we want our robotic counterparts to make?